Privacy notices for services

 Environmental Protection Act 1990

-ASB Crime and Policing Act 2014
+Anti-Social Behaviour Crime and Policing Act 2014

-• Rats or Mice,
+Rats or mice

 Prevention of Damage by Pests Act 1949